This lesson is being piloted (Beta version)

 Requirements

-The iPad app can be utlized on either a MacBook or iPad.
+The iPad app can be run on iPad, iPhone, or even on Mac.
 The following are the specifics for each device.

 Mac: